tristinraymond/SNHU-CS360/README.md

 - Incorrect event information
 - Navigation errors between screens

-Testing was important because it revealed issues with navigation flow and data handling early, allowing fixes before finalizing the app.
+Testing was important because it revealed issues with navigation flow and data handling early, allowing fixes before the final iteration of the app.
 This process improved reliability, usability, and overall app quality.

 ## Innovation and Problem Solving